vmware-archive/app-manage/chef-repo/cookbooks/pivotal_rabbitmq/README.md

 - `rabbitmq` -The OpsCode RabbitMQ Cookbook.
 - `erlang` - For Erlang Solutions Apt.
 - The above cookbooks also depend on yum, apt, yum-epel, and yum-erlang_solutions

+### chef
+- Version 11.x required for dependencies to function properly

 Usage
 =====